laravel/docs/authentication.md

 <a name="getting-started-fast"></a>
 #### Getting Started Fast

 Want to get started fast?
-Install a [Laravel authentication starter kit](/docs/{{version}}/starter-kits) in a fresh Laravel application.
+Install a [Laravel application starter kit](/docs/{{version}}/starter-kits) in a fresh Laravel application.
 After migrating your database, navigate your browser to `/register` or any other URL that is assigned to your application.
 The starter kits will take care of scaffolding your entire authentication system!

 <a name="introduction-database-considerations"></a>
 ### Database Considerations